 Fields of Study: Humanities, Social Sciences, Science, Engineering

 At PUC-Rio you’ll get to experience Brazilian academic life.
-You can learn at any language level and qualify for appropriate coursework by taking a language placement test.
 In Portuguese, you can access courses in a full-range of majors.
 Although English-language offerings are more limited, you can access courses across various disciplines including business, design, electrical engineering, industrial engineering, international relations, mechanical engineering, and sociology.